 Between 1997 and 2011, I lived in an ex-council flat just off Lambeth Walk.
-This mean not only that each day started with a cheery Cockney dance – it was a condition of the lease – but also that my local tube station was one of Zone 1’s most under-used and enigmatic: Lambeth North.
+This meant not only that each day started with a cheery Cockney dance – it was a condition of the lease – but also that my local tube station was one of Zone 1’s most under-used and enigmatic: Lambeth North.
 And this, in turn, meant that I quickly became aware of an oddity at the far end of the southbound Bakerloo Line platform one stop up the line at Waterloo: a small, yellow, hinged panel in the end wall on which was written, in stark black capitals, DANGER: VOID BEHIND DOOR.

 Then, one day, whilst I was in a state of emotional turmoil, I had an epiphany.
 Which I wrote about in Smoke.
 And then, when we put the magazine online, I rejigged it so that it made a bit more sense.
 You can find the rejigged version HERE.